tomtom828/kean-wwii/README.md

   2. Once you are set up, `cd` into this repo and run `npm install`.
   3. Then seed the database using MySQL Workbench.
       * The schema is found in `models/db.sql`.
-      * Also double check that the localhost connnection is correct in `models/dbInfo.json`.
+      * Also double check that the localhost connection is correct in `models/dbInfo.json`.
   4. Run the server with `node server.js`.
   5. Navigate to `localhost:8080` in your browser.